 What’s next?

 This data short course is first in a series of 4 courses.
-This is the first course in a 4 course sequence.
-Each spring ESIIL will offer another iteration of this course, with each successive course building on its predecessor and growing in complexity.
+Each spring, ESIIL will offer another iteration of this course, with each successive course building on its predecessor and growing in complexity.
 These courses are designed for participants to come in and out to meet their own developmental needs.
 Courses will be recorded and offered again with opportunities for micro credentialing for anyone who may have missed the first offering.
-Stay tuned for more information about the next cycle of the ESIIL Data Short Course offered spring of 2025.
+Stay tuned for more information about the next cycle of the ESIIL Data Short Course offered summer of 2025.

 Data Short Course 1 - Cloud Computing, Collaboration, and Communication: Demystifying the Fundamental Technology Used by the Environmental Data Science Community